openenclave/openenclave/docs/DesignDocs/SGX_Endorsements_V2.md

 ----------

 This change is required for customers who would like to use the v2 API web endpoints.
-Note that the Azure PCK Caching Service and the Azure DCAP Client will also need to be updated and it is outside of the this specification.
+Note that the Azure PCK Caching Service and the Azure DCAP Client will also need to be updated and it is outside of this specification.

 User Experience
 ---------------

 The user experience does not change, it should be seamless to the user.
 The caller will be able to identify the version of the data by checking the existing `version` field.

-The quote verifier will specify whether to use the v1 or v2 Azure PCK Caching Service web API endpoints.
+The quote verifier will specify whether to use the v1 or v2 PCK Caching Service web API endpoints.
 The quote verification logic will be able to determine the version of the API by checking the `version` field in endorsement data.

 Specification